Homemade Van Gogh and Starry Night Creative Couple Costume

 The Dress and the Starry Night Costume

 I bought the dress at Value Village.
-I thought it was a perfect canvas for the painting, because it was strapless, therefore a natural square shape, and the fabric was a dark blue metallic and shiny type of fabric, making it look like the sky just before sunrise, which is when Van Gogh painted The Starry Night (1889).
-I bought fabric paint in the primary colors, so I could make any color that I needed in the painting.
+I thought it was a perfect canvas for the painting, because it was strapless.
+Therefore it’s a natural square shape.
+And the fabric was a dark blue metallic and shiny type of fabric, making it look like the sky just before sunrise, which is when Van Gogh painted The Starry Night (1889).
+Then, I bought fabric paint in the primary colors, so I could make any color that I needed in the painting.

 The painting of the Starry Night dress

 The Starry Night inspiration

 Brad’s costume was inspired by Van Gogh’s ‘Self Portrait in a Felt Hat’ (1887).
 We bought the blazer and the hat at Value Village.
 We painted the jacket in a similar manner as the dress, with short layered brush strokes in alternating colors of the same primary fabric paint.
 Brad re-purposed one of his ties that had a swirly design on it.
 Then we painted extra lines on top of it with the fabric paint.

 We decided to add his bandaged ear to make the Van Gogh even more obvious.
 Even though his bandaged ear is not present in the self portrait we modeled Brad’s costume after.
 We used gauze and medical tape for the bandage, and added some marks from red lipstick on the gauze, to add a more gory effect (It’s Halloween after all!).

 Then, we painted Brad’s face with white and green makeup paint using short brush strokes.
 Brad carried around a paintbrush and would point it at my dress everytime we posed together.